People often ask me, “What’s the one thing that will actually help me feel better?”

 For so many of them, the thing that makes the biggest difference is something they never expect: self-praise.

-But this discomfort isn’t just about mindset—it’s also how the brain works.
-Our brains are wired to focus on what’s wrong (a process called negativity bias), so learning to notice the good takes practice.
+But this discomfort isn’t just about mindset, it’s also how the brain works.
+ADHD brains can be wired to focus on what’s wrong (a process called negativity bias), so learning to notice the good takes practice.

 A Lifetime of Feeling ‘Not Good Enough’